 One hundred guest rooms fronting Franklin Street were intact and reopened in grand style in May 1902.
 Major reconstruction was required in the portion facing Main Street.
 The hotel languished in this condition for several more years, as Richmonders began to dream about restoring the magnificent structure.
-One day a group of citizens - including Major James Dooley and Joseph Bryan, two prominent Richmond millionaires, Captain Joseph Willard, Lieutenant Governor of Virginia and principal owner of the Willard Hotel in Washington, D. C., and David Lowenberg, principal owner of the Monticello Hotel in Norfolk and Director-General of the forthcoming Jamestown Exposition, - decided to restore the hotel before visitors started arriving in Virginia for the 1907 Jamestown Exposition.
+A group of citizens, including James Dooley (Maymont) and Joseph Bryan (Bryan Park), two prominent Richmond millionaires, Captain Joseph Willard (Lieutenant Governor of Virginia and principal owner of the Willard Hotel in Washington, D. C) and David Lowenberg (principal owner of the Monticello Hotel in Norfolk and Director-General of the Jamestown Exposition) decided to restore the hotel before visitors started arriving in Virginia for the 1907 Jamestown Exposition.

 In 1905, the Jefferson Realty Corporation was formed, and for the second time, a dream was becoming reality.
-Furniture and accessories were replaced, Edwardian and rococo touches and the faux marble columns were added.
-The Grand Staircase and The Mezzanine, both formerly enclosed behind arched walls, were opened and the hotel expanded to include 330 new rooms, in addition to the 100 remaining from the original structure.
+Furniture and accessories were replaced, Edwardian and rococo touches and the massive faux marble columns were added in Rotunda.
+The Grand Staircase and The Mezzanine, both formerly enclosed behind arched walls, were opened and the hotel expanded to include 220 new rooms, in addition to the 110 remaining from the original structure.
 The wing to the east, including The Grand Ballroom, was added.

 In May 1907, the enlarged hotel was reopened.
 The restoration was designed by architect J. Kevan Peebles, who also designed the then new wings of the Virginia State Capitol.
 Although the interior of the hotel looked very different from the original, it was still magnificent.

-The new Jefferson resumed the grand tradition of its forerunner and once more became the hub of Richmond society, a place for elaborate weddings, cotillions and banquets, as well as a gathering place for informal social events and meetings.
+The new Jefferson resumed its grand traditions and once more became the hub of Richmond society, a place for elaborate weddings, cotillions and banquets, as well as a gathering place for informal social events and meetings.

 A SLOW DECLINE

-During World War II, the management had a government contract to lodge transient recruits.
-In those years there were more than 100 permanent residents in the hotel, and one of them recollects that the recruits "were not a quiet crowd"; and that the stained-glass skylights and windows were taken down not only to conform to blackout requirements, but to prevent breakage from empty bottles tossed by the rowdy crowds.
+During World War II, the management had a government contract to lodge recruits.
+In those years there were also more than 100 permanent residents in the hotel.

 In March 1944, another fire broke out.
-This disaster took the lives of six persons and saddened the community.
+This disaster took the lives of six people and saddened the community.

-Necessary repairs and replacements were made and the tempo of the hotel was re-established.
-But the pace slackened and gradual decline set in, due perhaps to a series of ownership changes, inept management, maintenance neglect and distaste in the 1950's and '60's for historic architecture.
+Necessary repairs and replacements were made, and the tempo of the hotel was re-established.
+But the pace slackened, and gradual decline began.

-The end came in 1980.
-The hotel was closed to everyone except an occasional moviemaker who used it as a set.
-One of these was Louis Malle, who filmed his masterpiece My Dinner With Andre in The Ballroom.
+In 1980, the Jefferson Hotel was closed to everyone except an occasional movie maker who used it as a set.
+One of these was Louis Malle, who filmed his masterpiece My Dinner With Andre in the Grand Ballroom.

 Richmonders again began to dream of the possibility of a grand reopening one day.